archivesspace/tech-docs/src/content/docs/about/development.md

 > No configuration is required to enable search.
 Build and deploy your site, then use the search bar in the site header to find content.

 :::note
-Tech Docs search does not run in local development.
+Search only runs in production builds not in the dev server.
 :::

 ## Theme customization